BestsoftCorporation/PHP-SQLITE-registration-login-form/README.md

 If you are on Mac or Windows just download for official site: https://www.sqlite.org/download.html

-2. Create database
+2. Create database,

-if you are on Linux open terminal and type:
+if you are on Linux open terminal,(if you are on Windows open command prompt and drag sqlite3.exe on it) and type:

 ```
 sqlite3 database.db